gmp007/smatool/README.md

 ASP electronic structure calculations come with proprietary pseudopotentials included in the package.
 In contrast, Quantum Espresso (QE) is open source, offering a variety of sources for obtaining pseudopotentials.
 While no specific pseudopotential database is officially recommended for QE, we prefer the norm-conserving [Pdojo pseudopentials](http://www.pseudo-dojo.org/).
 The SMATool computational toolkit includes an automated utility package, `qepotential`, located in the utility folder.
 This tool automates the generation of pseudopotentials from the Pdojo website for all materials required to run the SMATool package with QE as the calculator.
 Users can also specify custom requirements in the `pseudo.info` input file.
 The SMATool utility package saves the potentials of various elements as `element_pdojo.upf` in the `qe_potentials` folder.

 ## Got Questions
-To join the Google user group, post your questions, and see if your inquiries have already been addressed, you can visit the [SMA Tools User Group](https://groups.google.com/g/smatools/) on Google Groups.
+To join the Google user group, post your questions, and see if your inquiries have already been addressed, you can visit the [SMATools User Group](https://groups.google.com/g/smatools/) on Google Groups.
 This platform allows for interactive discussions and access to previously answered questions, facilitating a comprehensive support community.

 ## Contact Information